zahragolpa/terrain-visibility/README.md

 ## Overview

 This code implements a solution to the 1.5D terrain visibility problem, which is, given an x-monotonic polygonial line in $R^2$ with n vertices and $m <= n$ viewpoints, find the visible parts of the terrain.
 The algorithm time complexity is $O(n + m log m)$ which is an improvement compared to previous work.
-You can find more information about the algorithm in the paper: [https://www.semanticscholar.org/paper/A-Faster-Algorithm-to-Compute-the-Visibility-Map-of-L%C3%B6ffler-Saumell/1405e04a59a1186b11ec897e92737ff42e8b8bbf](link).
+You can find more information about the algorithm in the paper cited below.

 A Colab notebook is provided to run this unofficial implementation.
 Note that the "right-visibility" can be implemented similarly to the "left-visibility".